fmselab/mvm-firmware-eclipse/README.md

 * you need a c++ compiler

-* boost test libraries are needed to compile and run the tests

-works under windows with cygwin.
+works under windows (with cygwin or  mingw)

 No hardware is required, only the  software.
 The goal is to perform unit tests.